-The CAP IT system is a business system employed by the State Medicaid Agency to manage the case management needs of each waiver participant, administrative responsibilities assigned to each designated entity, and the State Medicaid quality framework.
-This business system is integral in ensuring the administrative oversight of the waiver and delegated duties to contracted and non-government and non-state entities are consistently carried out and met.
-This system also assists in the discovery of non-compliant waiver practices through aggregate data from workflows.
+The CAP IT system is a business system employed by the State Medicaid Agency to manage the case management needs of each waiver participant, administrative responsibilities assigned to each designated entity and the State Medicaid quality framework.
+This system assists in the discovery of non-compliant waiver practices through aggregating and analyzing waiver activity workflow.

-The CAP IT system performs the following tasks to ensure compliance with waiver policies and procedures, which allows the State Medicaid Agency to discover areas of noncompliance quickly:
+The CAP IT system performs the following tasks to ensure compliance to waiver policies and procedures which allows the State Medicaid Agency to quickly discover areas of noncompliance:

-- No wrong door referral/request for services
+- No-wrong door referral/request for services

 - Service plans development

 - Utilization management

 - Level of care and need determination

 - Notification letters

 - Care coordination and management